IRoomingI/pyOS/README.md

 ## PyOS

-This is a small python programm that emulated a really basic command line operating system.
+This is a small python programm that emulates a really basic command line operating system.

 Programms/Languages you need to run the bot: